President and Chief Executive Officer

 Alvin is a results-oriented leader with a 22-year track record of leadership success in operations, financial management, board relations, sales, marketing, and public relations.
 His extensive experience includes leading service companies with multi-location operations and 15 years of senior management team experience.
 Alvin was most recently the senior vice president at Edisonlearning, Inc., where he developed and oversaw the Virtual and Alternative Education Solution.
 The Magic Johnson Bridgescape and Provost Academy initiatives expanded high school education opportunities for kids across the country.
 Prior to that, Alvin was the founding executive vice president and chief operations officer of Educational Services of America, one of the leading providers of special education and alternative education services in the nation.
 Alvin is a veteran of the United States Army, and earned a BA in advertising and public relations and an MA in organizational management.

-Human Rights Program Coordinator
+Human Rights Iraq Program Manager